 Who Pays the Tax, and Can it Be Avoided?

-The New York State Mansion Tax is typically paid by the buyer or grantee (a person who obtains real estate property as a result of a conveyance).
+The New York State Mansion Tax is typically paid by the home buyer or grantee (a person who obtains real estate property as a result of a conveyance).
 It can be paid by the seller if agreed upon in the contract terms, though this is less common.

 If the buyer doesn’t pay the tax or is exempt, the seller or grantor (a person who transfers real estate property via a conveyance) must pay instead.
 If the tax becomes the seller's burden due to the buyer’s failure to pay, it is deemed the joint and several liability of both the seller and buyer.

 Does this sound like a lot of math?
 We get it.
-Whether you’re buying or selling in New York, reach out to Byson to connect with a motivated agent who knows the ins and outs of the local real estate market.
+Whether you’re buying or selling in New York, reach out to Byson to connect with a motivated realtor who knows the ins and outs of the local real estate market.
 Byson agents can provide guidance from the start of your search all the way to closing; we love helping people find their next favorite place to call home.